vsine/M.philosophy/README.md

-# To save my philosophy
+# To preserve my philosophy in the world.